jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 Your serverless application has been deployed.
 ```

-Now that your cloudformation stack has been deployed, you also have a Lambda function now.
-(You can test the Lambda function on AWS web console.)
+Now that your cloudformation stack has been deployed, you also have a Lambda function which we will protect in this tutorial.
+(You can check out and test the Lambda function on AWS web console.)

 We'll need the ARN of the cloudformation stack as well.
 Go to AWS Web Console => Cloudformation => Stacks, and take note the ARN of the stack that has just been created.
 (It looks like this:  arn:aws:cloudformation:ap-southeast-1:116489363094:stack/chkp-serverless-app/a6d77c70-048a-11eb-8438-02e7c9cae2dc)